sb-ncbr/overprot/OverProtServer/README.md

 # OverProt Server

-**OverProt Server** allows using **OverProt Core** as a web application without the eed to install locally.
+**OverProt Server** allows using **OverProt Core** as a web application without the need to install it locally.
 It can also serve precomputed OverProt results.
+A running instance of OverProt Server is deployed at <https://overprot.ncbr.muni.cz>.

 ## Running OverProt Server

-1. Install Docker on your server machine:
+1. Install Docker on your server machine.

+   E.g. on Ubuntu:

     ```bash
     sudo apt-get update -y